Back to blog

 Common use cases for custom headers with cURL

-In addition to the examples provided above, there are other use cases for sending custom headers with cURL.
-Following are some of the common scenarios where custom headers are particularly useful.
+In addition to the examples provided above, there are other use cases for sending custom headers with cURL requests.
+Following are some of the common scenarios where custom request headers are particularly useful.

 Changing response format

-When requesting data via curl from an API or web service, you may need to specify the desired response format, such as JSON or XML.
-In this case, you can use the Accept header to indicate your preference:
+If you're making a cURL Post request or other cURL requests to an API or web service, you may need to specify the desired response format, such as JSON or XML.
+In this case, you can use the cURL Accept header to indicate your preference:

 curl -H "Accept: application/json" http://httpbin.org/headers